Harvesting the surplus fruit growing throughout Boulder to protect black bears and other sensitive wildlife.

 - DIY Harvest Kits: With an option to self-harvest fruit, members of the community can rent our Do-It-Yourself Kits and either keep or donate the fruit they pick.
 These kits will make urban fruit gleaning easier and more accessible for volunteers and renters, and allow CFR to expand its impact to more homes.
 Rent yours today!

-- Messaging & Outreach: A comprehensive messaging kit will be developed and share detailed information about living with bears and other wildlife.
-CFR Harvest Leaders will be trained on these "best practices" and be able to provide guidance to homeowners, volunteers, and the general public.
+- Messaging & Outreach: Comprehensive messaging about bears, attractants, and living with bears is incorporated into each CFR harvest and program.
+CFR Harvest Leaders are trained on these "best practices" and can provide guidance to homeowners, volunteers, and the general public.

 The connection between bears & fruit